 Deer on Roadside — Coming down a hill on a bicycle when I saw this deer near the right side of the road.
 Sorry about the grainy video; this was early morning twilight and I did [...]

 Crazy Twirling Fish — One day this fish started whirling around constantly, crashing into other fish and even the aquarium bed.
 He has some difficulty eating but otherwise seems O [...]

-Motorist says: "You're Dedicated!" — While cycling at 3am, a driver informs me that I'm dedicated.
+Motorist shouts "You're Dedicated!" at Bicyclist — While cycling at 3am, a driver informs me that I'm dedicated.
 (The right lane becomes right-turn-only in 300ft, in case you're wondering why I'm in the middl [...]

-FedEx Truck Runs Red Light — In Virginia, right turn on red is legal only after a full stop.
+FedEx Truck Runs Red Light — In Virginia, a right turn on red is legal only after stopping.

 Motorist Honking at Bicyclist — There is an entire empty lane between me and this motorist, but for some reason he honks repeatedly while passing.
 This is unnecessary and dangerous.
 One sho [...]